notanhad/RHA-Chatbot/README.md

 anvil.server.connect() function at the top of chatbotAnvi.

 To maintain the UI I built, copy paste the Form, HTML, and CSS files in the anvi folder to their corresponding locations in your Anvil app.
+This is how the current UI looks: https://rha-bulk-whatsapp-messenger.anvil.app/